SARIT42/SARIT42/README.md

   <a href="[https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=Software+Developer+from+India;Interested+in+ML+and+AI!"></a>
 </p>
 <img  align='right' src="https://media.tenor.com/GfSX-u7VGM4AAAAC/coding.gif">
 I am a CS undergrad with a keen interest in ML and AI.
-Also in every new technology that is making our lives easier!
+Also, every new technology that is making our lives easier!

-My exploration encompasses various domains of AI, with a special focus on ever-growing technologies like Generative AI, Large Language Models (LLMs), as well as Computer Vision and Natural Language Processing.
+My exploration encompasses various domains of AI, with a special focus on ever-growing technologies like Generative AI, Large Language Models (LLMs), as well as Computer Vision, and Natural Language Processing.
 Collaborating on innovative AI endeavors is something I'm deeply enthusiastic about.
 Most of the projects that I have worked on or working on can be found here.
-Feel free to conect and reach out to me!
+Feel free to connect and reach out to me!